Search This Site

 Mid Level Gaming Computers

-If you go for the EVGA Nvidia 8800 GTX, here are current deals.
+If you go for the EVGA Nvidia 8800 GTX there are often good deals to be found online.

 We'll need a couple hard drives for this system.
 The first one is for current applications, games, and the operating system.
 The Western Digital Raptor X is top of the line, and at 150GB and 10,000 RPM, it'll give all gaming computers the speed to keep the information flowing.